GeoffCox/sterling-svelte/src/routes/(app)/topics/architecture/+page.md

 Components also apply the appropriate ARIA role or leverage the default ARIA role of their intrinsic element.

-## Components encapsulate style and customize using theme

-Svelte encapsulated style by default.
-This means that unless a global style is defined, styles applied by a parent don't affect the child component.

-Sterling-svelte components provide a consistent style.
-You can change the style across components by changing the theme (CSS variables).

-For example, `Button` uses the theme variable `--stsv-button__background-color` to set its background color at rest.
-If you change this variable to another color, then `Button`'s background will change.

-## Components portal to float UI above the page
+## Portal to float UI above the page

 Components that have dropdowns like `Dropdown`, `Menu`, and `Select` need to ensure that the dropdown UI is not hidden due to a container's overflow setting.
 To achieve this, components will portal a part of their UI to render it as a direct child of the `body`.
 The element will be inserted at the end of the list of children so that it renders above other non-floating components.

-## Components provide composability with slots
+## Provide composability with slots

 Components declare a default `<slot />` element to allow callers to insert or replace content.
 The default slot is typically used to fill in the children of the component element.